MON-FRI: 9:00 AM – 6:00 PM

 Creating Visual Rhythm with Light

-Wallpaper introduces rhythm through repetition.
-Lighting should support this rhythm rather than disrupt it.
+Wallpaper creates rhythm through the repetition of its pattern.
+Lighting should reinforce that rhythm rather than cut across it.

 Common Mistakes to Avoid